Free Perfectionism Workbook PDF: 17 Exercises to Overcome Limiting Beliefs

-Copy the workbook section into Google Docs / Notion → File → Download → PDF.
+How to get the free PDF (30 seconds): Copy the workbook section into Google Docs / Notion → File → Download → PDF.

 Want this as a ready-to-use template?
 Grab the Google Doc here - FREE WORKBOOK

 Perfectionism is rarely about wanting something to be good.
+It's about wanting to feel safe.

-Perfectionism limiting beliefs are rigid, fear-driven rules you treat as non-negotiable (like “If it’s not perfect, it’s worthless”).
-They feel “true” because they reduce anxiety in the moment—until they create overwork, procrastination, control, shame, or burnout.
+Perfectionism limiting beliefs are rigid, fear-driven rules you treat as non-negotiable (like "If it's not perfect, it's worthless").
+They feel true because they reduce anxiety in the moment—until they create overwork, procrastination, control, shame, or burnout.
 Changing them means replacing threats and absolutes with flexible standards and earned self-trust.

 Limiting Beliefs vs High Standards vs Excellence comparison table infographic